flatcar/scripts/repos/gentoo-subset/README.md

 ## grep, git grep, repo grep, ripgrep, find, etc

 Use your favorite grep variant to see if the package is used anywhere.
-Good places to double check are coreos-overlay, manifest, scripts, and portage-stable, as well as anything specific to the package.
+Good places to double check are flatcar-overlay, manifest, scripts, and gentoo-subset, as well as anything specific to the package.

-Be sure to check `coreos-overlay` to ensure there are no use flags, accept_keywords, or other leftover bits relating to the package being removed.
+Be sure to check `flatcar-overlay` to ensure there are no use flags, accept_keywords, or other leftover bits relating to the package being removed.

 ## Updating the metadata cache